ai-cfia/dev-rel-docs/adr/008-naming-convention.md

-# ADR-008 : Naming Convention for AI Lab
+# ADR-008 : Naming Conventions for AI Lab

 ## Executive Summary

-The decision to establish a Naming Convention for the Artificial Intelligence (AI) Lab aims to bring clarity and consistency to the lab's internal structure.
+The decision to establish a naming convention for the Artificial Intelligence (AI) of the CFIA Laboratory (lab) aims to bring clarity and consistency to the lab's internal structure.
 The convention covers components, software applications, hardware equipment, datasets, research projects, environments, and containers.
 By adopting this standardized approach, the AI Lab intends to enhance communication,